liebig/cron/README.md

 ### Config file
 The behaviour values will be loaded from a config file.
 You can change this values easily by editing the `/path/to/laravel/app/config/packages/liebig/cron/config.php` file.
 This is the more permanent way.
 If you only want to change settings for one run with conditions, we recommend to use the setter methods.

-**NOTE**: All values set via method will overwrite the values loaded from config file
+**NOTE**: All values set via method will overwrite the values loaded from config file.

 ---